rjNemo/deno_hello/README.md

 # Hello Server

-Web app which returns the iconic Hello, World in various locales
+Web app which returns the iconic `Hello, World` in various locales.

 ## Features